 There are plenty of reasons to be drawn to becoming a dental assistant in Canada.
-This career offers job security, competitive wages, and work that is truly fulfilling.
+This career offers job security, competitive wages, and truly fulfilling work.
 Another key advantage of becoming a dental assistant is the accelerated learning that you can undertake – it does not take more than a year to become a dental assistant.
 If you would like to get a better grasp of what dental assistants do, make sure to check out our article, The Roles and Duties of a Dental Assistant.

-This article delves into the differences between a Level I and Level II Dental Assistant.
-We’ll talk about the scope of training through a dental assisting program, differences in job roles, and so on.
+That said, this article delves into the differences between a Level I and Level II Dental Assistant.
+We’ll talk about the scope of training through a dental assisting program, differences in job roles, and more.
 By the time you’re done reading this, you’ll be one step closer to making an informed decision about which level of dental assistant you would like to pursue.

 Let’s get started!

-What is a Level I Dental Assistant and Level II Dental Assistant?
+What is a Level I Dental Assistant and a Level II Dental Assistant?

 Dental assistants, no matter what level, work closely and under the supervision of a dentist.
-They are assigned tasks related to before and after the dentist meets with the patients.
+They are assigned tasks that mostly deal with the patient before and after the dentist meets with them.
 The Canadian Dental Assistants Association subdivides this profession into two categories: Dental Assistant Level 1 and Dental Assistant Level 2.

-Level I dental assistants are classified as “chair side” assistants which means their tasks revolve around preparing and seating patients.
-However, level I dental assistants may also perform other duties like charting patient information, sterilizing instruments, pouring and trimming cast models, and so on.
+Level I dental assistants are classified as “chair side” assistants, which means their tasks revolve around preparing and seating patients.
+However, level I dental assistants may also perform other duties like charting patient information, sterilizing instruments, pouring and trimming cast models, etc.

 Meanwhile, level II dental assistants, also known as intra-oral dental assistants, are required to complete the additional intra-oral training that’s required for them to be able to handle additional responsibilities on top of the responsibilities associated with level I dental assistants.
 Level II dental assistants are also required to complete certification requirements in most areas of Canada.